Skip to main content

 Most visitors do not convert on the first visit.

-Remarketing brings back people who already showed interest—if you segment and message with care.
+Remarketing brings back people who already showed interest, if you segment and message with care.

-Weak remarketing blasts one ad to everyone.
 Strong programs split audiences, rotate creative, and cap frequency.

 Audience Segmentation by Intent Depth